 The October sunsets provide golden sidelight that brings Marywood’s glazed, modernist buildings to life.
 And, it brings life to the buildings as it projects astonishing and beautiful images of nature upon them.
 Let’s have a look, shall we?

-The glazed exhedra at the northern end of the Architecture building is smaller than images make it look (figure 1).
-Eadweard Muybridge with his running horse has nothing on this diffracted, almost cubist reflection of the Arts building.
+The glazed exhedra at the northern end of the Shields Center for the Visual Arts is smaller than images make it look (figure 1).
+Eadweard Muybridge with his running horse has nothing on this diffracted, almost cubist reflection of the Insalaco Studio Arts building.

 The Japanese maple in the light, the shrine in the shadows, the repeated but diminishing pattern of branches from the nearby oak, the geometrical abstraction of the steps and the imposed grid of the glazing all serve to make this one of the most beautiful corners (heh) of the campus.

-This is the glass façade reflected in figure 1, but the reflection is not of the Architecture building, which is at the photographer’s back.
+This is the glass façade reflected in figure 1, but the reflection is not of the Shields Center, which is at the photographer’s back.

-The sun in the image indicates that this face of the fitness center is oriented to the north and east.
-The starburst radiating from the sun with its paired rays is a testament to the quality of the Nikkor 14-24 mm f/2.8 zoom lens.
+The sun in the image indicates that this face of the O’Neill Family Health Center is oriented to the north and east.
+The sharp starburst radiating from the sun with its paired rays is a testament to the quality of the Nikkor 14-24 mm f/2.8 zoom lens.

 There’s a thing here: glass walls are meant to drop away as they reflect the surroundings.
 That’s true of the glazed faces of the buildings in figures 1 & 2, as well.
 That was important in the 1980s when the international style had decayed into blah parallelopipeds and not seeing them was a boon.
 This building, while doing that, also literally falls away where the transparent interior allows what’s behind it to come right through.
 In this case it’s predominantly a continuation of the bright (as opposed to reflected) sky.